insyirahazman/Stock-Analysis-Web/README.md

 1. **Register/Login:** Create an account or log in to access personalized features
 2. **Browse Stocks:** Navigate to the Stocks page to view available securities
-3. **View Charts:** Click on any stock to view detailed charts and analysis
+3. **View Charts:** Click on any stock to view detailed TradingView charts
+4. **Stock Prediction:**
+   - Access the prediction feature from any stock chart
+   - Input historical prices (oldest to newest)
+   - Choose prediction method (Advanced/Conservative/Aggressive)
+   - Get confidence-rated predictions with professional analysis
-4. **Add to Watchlist:** Save your favorite stocks for quick access
+5. **Add to Watchlist:** Save your favorite stocks for quick access
-5. **Analyze Trends:** Use technical indicators to analyze market trends
-6. **Price Prediction:** Input historical data to get price forecasts
+6. **Portfolio Management:** Track your investments and performance

 ## 🎯 Benefits